nevilgeorge/dd-peer-tags-demo/README.md

-# Welcome to your CDK TypeScript project
+# peer-tags-demo

-This is a blank project for CDK development with TypeScript.
+This is an AWS app (contains several resources) instrumented by Datadog.
+It contains all the resources we create inferred spans for.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.